am-codez/Obsidian-2024/publish/COGS 200.md

 	- Intelligence is defined by cognitive functions a system performs, rather than its material composition
 	- Computers exhibit cognitive functions and mental processes similar to brains (e.g. memory, learning, etc)
 	- Middle ground between Dualism and Behaviourism, distinguishing thought from behaviour while linking them through observable action

-- Academic Psychology

 ### AI and Cognitive Systems
 - AI approach to Cognitive Systems provides tools to build intelligent agents rather than only studying the external behaviour of natural agents or dissecting their inner workings
 - Intelligent in narrow domains
-- Intelligence:
-	- Able to solve problems
-	- Make good decisions
-	- Perceive
-	- Reason: infer new knowledge from existing knowledge
-	- Learn
-	- Adapt to new environments
-	- Act to achieve goals
-	- Reactive and responsive
-	- Communication
-	- Theory of mind?
-	- Self-awareness?
-	- Consciousness?

 - AI proposed definitions:
 	- Systems that think like humans